 How to Make Friends in London

-Take a course via General Assembly or Hotcourses
+Take a course via General Assembly or FindCourses

 As I mentioned earlier, taking a class is a great way to make friends in London.
 If you’re looking for tech-related sessions, check out General Assembly.
 They offer everything from social media strategy to coding classes, and the courses draw people from across the city.

-For a wider set of options, including free classes, try searching Hotcourses.
-The platform makes it easy to filter by location, and has opportunities ranging from basic cooking to advanced music theory.
+For a wider set of options, including free classes, try searching FindCourses The platform makes it easy to filter by location, and has opportunities ranging from basic cooking to professional certification programs.

 Volunteer with Hands On London